 Does it hurt?

-The laser targets the hair follicle so the higher intensity causes more heat and thus damage.
-It’s this increased heat which means it can hurt.
-This should get less after more treatments as fewer hair follicles are active.
+Your hair follicle absorbs this powerful laser energy and converts to heat.
+It’s this increased heat which means it can hurt more than just a bit.
+However, it should reduce after a few treatments as fewer hair follicles are active.

 What do Tria say?

 Understandably, Tria don’t dwell on pain on their websites and videos.
 It’s not even mentioned in the FAQs, despite being such a key conversation point in the online reviews.
 They do say it varies by user and the sensation for some may be like “a rubber band snapping against the skin, or a warm pricking feeling”.

 The reviews confirm it does vary by user.

 Some report it’s painless and some say mild to moderate discomfort.
 Many don’t mention it at all.
 But a noteworthy amount of both negative and positive reviews, say it hurts much more than advertised.